CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

 1. Now lets create something to destroy the obstacles.
 In game programming and physics a **projectile** is an object that is cast from one place to another.
-So, when a football player kicks the ball, in physics, the ball would become a projectile.
+So, when a football/Soccer player kicks the ball, in physics, the ball would become a projectile.

 2. Create a new C# script called "lasers" (make sure its in the "Scripts" folder) and attach it to the empty "Lasers" object you made earlier.